simigate/react-Locations/README.md

 Location picture , Location Name , reviews , number of reviews , email , phone and price per person

+A few screenshots of the App is added below:

 ![Places](https://user-images.githubusercontent.com/99355229/210176231-702686c6-05da-4a0e-aecc-e05099f66e71.jpg)